-In the last four weeks my journey has taken me from the horror of the SV Discovery and the wonderful people with whom I shared the voyage, to the islanders I met on the remote Cook Islands , to some members of Australia’s Defence Force with whom I shared a week in presenting The Ambassador Program.
-And finally , to a day with a married couple who needed to spend some “quality time together” after the husband’s medical problems and chose to spend it talking about table etiquette with me.
+In the last four weeks my journey has taken me from the horror of the "rust bucket" vessel on which we "cruised" through the Pacific Ocean, and the wonderful people with whom I shared the voyage, to the islanders I met on the remote Cook Islands , to some members of Australia’s Defence Force with whom I shared a week in presenting The Ambassador Program.
+And finally to a day with a married couple who needed to spend some “quality time together” after the husband’s medical problems and chose to spend it talking about table etiquette with me.

 And in between there was a funeral for a friend who departed way too soon.